axel3rd/mpg-coach-bot/README.md

 For release build, use:

 ```
-git reset --hard origin/master
+git reset --hard origin/main
 git branch -m next-version
 mvn -B clean release:clean release:prepare -Dusername=yourGitHubLogin -Dpassword=yourGitHubPasswordOrToken
 ```

-After that, you would have to create pull-request from 'next-version' branch and rebase it on master for next version development.
+After that, you would have to create pull-request from `next-version` branch and rebase it on `main` next version development.

 ### Documentation format